-Wrong Procedure Or Wrong Patient Lawyer Pittsburgh, PA
+Wrong Procedure or Wrong Patient

 Surgical malpractice cases where the surgeon has performed the wrong surgical procedure or has performed the procedure on the wrong patient, are shockingly common in the United States.
 While these mistakes may seem unimaginable, hospitals are often understaffed, staff members may be undertrained and surgeons themselves may be exhausted.
 In fact, many surgeons work in a variety of hospitals and often have little time to even get to know the patients on whom they operate—leading to thousands of cases throughout the country where the wrong surgical procedure is performed on the wrong patient each year.